oghb/haxball-client/README.md

 Unofficial client for the HTML5 browser game [HaxBall](https://www.haxball.com/play), built with a custom build of [nativefier](https://github.com/nativefier/nativefier) in order for the browser extension [HaxBall All-in-one Tool](https://github.com/xenonsb/Haxball-Room-Extension) to be supported.

-The app works on Windows, macOS and Linux, and is 64-bit only.
+The client works on Windows, macOS and Linux, and is 64-bit only.

+There are two versions of the client: **Standard** and **Lite**.

+In the **Standard** version the FPS are unlimited, whereas in the **Lite** version they are synced with your monitor's refresh rate; other than this they are exactly the same.

 ## How to run
-Download from the [main website](https://oghb.github.io/haxball-client/) or from the [Releases](https://github.com/oghb/haxball-client/releases) page the **.zip** file with the Client for your OS and unzip it.
+Download from the [main website](https://oghb.github.io/haxball-client/) or from the [Releases](https://github.com/oghb/haxball-client/releases) page the **.zip** file with the version for your OS and unzip it.

 Then
 * if you're on **Windows**, move the folder wherever you want and double-click on `HaxBall.exe`
 * if you're on **macOS**, move the `HaxBall.app` in your Applications folder and then double-click on it
 * if you're on **Linux**, move the folder wherever you want, `cd` into that folder and then type `./HaxBall` in the terminal (you may need to install some libraries first)